-- Marvelous Ariel view of the Annapurna 1 (8091 m) and Dhaulagiri (8167 m) and other high Himalayas.
-Colorful rhododendron forest the massif sunrise view of the Himalayas from Ghorepani and Poonhill experience the different cultures of Gurung, Magar people.
+Ariel view of the Annapurna 1 (8091 m) and Dhaulagiri (8167 m) and other high Himalayas.
+Enjoy colorful rhododendron forest the massif sunrise view of the Himalayas from Ghorepani and Poonhill.
+Experience the different cultures of Gurung, Magar people.

-- Trek to Annapurna offers you the beautiful various floras and faunas of Annapurna region including amazing wildlife like the wild animals.
-Practise yoga classes with great view of Annapurna & Fishtail.
+Trek to Annapurna offers you the beautiful various floras and faunas of the Annapurna region.
+View amazing wildlife like wild animals.
+Practice yoga classes with a great view of Annapurna & Fishtail.

 Day1: Arrival in Kathmandu